CRM · Middlesbrough

 The short answer

-A custom CRM for a Middlesbrough engineering or renewables firm typically runs £35k to £110k over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Middlesbrough engineering or renewables firm typically runs £35k to £110k over 3 to 6 months.
 Salesforce, HubSpot, Zoho and Pipedrive are built for fast, repeatable deals.
 They struggle when your 'pipeline' is a nine-month EPC tender with pre-qualification, site surveys, technical clarifications and a bid no-bid gate, where the contact who matters is a procurement engineer, not a marketing lead.

 Your sales process isn't a funnel, it's a tender.
 A renewables or process-engineering opportunity on Teesside runs through PQQ, site survey, technical clarifications, commercial submission and a framework decision, often over six to nine months.
 HubSpot's clean five-stage pipeline collapses that into 'meeting booked' and 'closed won', so your forecast is fiction and your bid team works off a shared inbox.